finos/common-domain-model/documentation/source/documentation.rst

 Event Qualification functions apply a taxonomy-specific business logic to identify if the state-transition attributes values, which are embedded in the primitive event components, match the specified criteria for the event named in that taxonomy.
 Like Product Qualification functions, the Event Qualification function name begins with the word ``Qualify`` followed by an underscore ``_`` and then the taxonomy name.

+The CDM uses the ISDA taxonomy V2.0 leaf level to qualify the event.
+22 lifecycle events have currently been qualified as part of the CDM.

 One distinction with the product approach is that the ``intent`` qualification is also deemed necessary to complement the primitive event information in certain cases.
 To this effect, the Event Qualification function allows to specify that when present, the intent must have a specified value, as illustrated by the below example.

 .. code-block:: Haskell